 I don’t know for sure.
 But, I think the answer has to do with groupthink.

 Evangelicalism Is My Home

 You see… I am evangelical.
 It is the culture I was raised in; the culture I claim.
-But, what I am not is an uncritical member of this culture.
+But, I am not an uncritical member of this culture.

 I agree with basic evangelical hermeneutics.
 But, that interpretive paradigm often takes me to a very different place politically and socially than many evangelicals.
 I fear that there are some strong, unhealthy inclinations in evangelicalism, as can be seen by some of the choices our tribe has made over the last few years.